jasperan/f1-telemetry-oracle/articles/connecting_telemetry_with_jet.md

 ## Producer

-We use [the telemetry_f1_2021 listener Python library](https://github.com/jasperan/f1-telemetry-oracle) for encoding / decoding of the in-game packets, which facilitates us reading these packets in human-readable format.
+We're using [the telemetry_f1_2021 listener Python library](https://github.com/jasperan/f1-telemetry-oracle) for encoding / decoding of the in-game packets, which facilitates us reading these packets in human-readable format.

 We bind port 20777 to listen for UDP packets coming from the F1 2021 game.
-This port can be changed, however the default port in the in-game's settings is configured to 20777.
+This port can be changed; however, the default port in the in-game's settings is configured to 20777.
 If you're planning to change this, make sure to change the in-game telemetry settings as well.

 ```python
 from telemetry_f1_2021.packets import HEADER_FIELD_TO_PACKET_TYPE